jeffbock/RasPin_Pinball/documentation/Game_Creation_API.md

 };
 ```

 **GFX_ANIM_NORMAL**: Standard linear interpolation between start and end states.
 Smooth, predictable motion.
 Use for most animations.
+With GFX_RESTART, the animation resets to start position and repeats.
+With GFX_REVERSE, the animation ping-pongs back and forth between start and end.

 **GFX_ANIM_ACCL**: Applies physics-based acceleration to X position, Y position, and rotation.
 Other properties (scale, color, etc.) use linear interpolation.
-The sprite uses initial velocity values and accelerates over time.
+The sprite uses initial velocity values and accelerates over time according to the acceleration parameters.
+The animation completes when the sprite reaches the target end position.
 For GFX_RESTART loops, velocity resets to initial values.
-For GFX_REVERSE loops, current velocity is preserved but acceleration direction reverses at endpoints.
+GFX_REVERSE is not supported for acceleration animations.

-**GFX_ANIM_JUMP**: At each time interval (`animateTimeSec`), instantly sets the sprite to the end instance values.
-No interpolation or randomness - creates a discrete "snap" from start to end.
-GFX_NOLOOP performs one jump only.
-GFX_RESTART continues jumping from start to end repeatedly.
-GFX_REVERSE alternates between start and end positions.
+**GFX_ANIM_JUMP**: Sprite remains at start position for the duration (`animateTimeSec`), then instantly jumps to end instance values.
+No interpolation - creates a discrete "snap" effect.
+- **GFX_NOLOOP**: Performs one jump (start → end) and stops at end position.
+- **GFX_RESTART**: Alternates between positions - sprite stays at start for duration, jumps to end and stays for duration, then jumps back to start, repeating indefinitely.
+Behaves identically to GFX_REVERSE for JUMP animations.
+- **GFX_REVERSE**: Same as GFX_RESTART for JUMP - alternates between start and end positions, spending equal time at each location.

 **GFX_ANIM_JUMPRANDOM**: At each time interval, randomly picks values between start and end for all animated properties.
 Uses `randomPercent` to probabilistically decide whether to jump.
 At each interval, generates a random value (0.0-1.0) and jumps only if the value is ≤ `randomPercent`.
 Creates flickering or sporadic effects.
 Perfect for flames, glitches, or random sparkles.
+Loop behavior:
+- **GFX_NOLOOP**: Single random jump after duration.
+- **GFX_RESTART**: Continuously generates new random values, alternating positions like JUMP.
+- **GFX_REVERSE**: Same as GFX_RESTART for JUMPRANDOM.

 ### Animation Type Masks